hassansalehe/DFinspec/README.md

-#  This is a tool to detect non-determinism in shared memory dataflow applications.
+# A tool to detect non-determinism in shared memory dataflow applications
 This tool currently detects non-determinism in Atomic Dataflow (ADF) applications. you can get more information in a relevant paper [here](http://www.sciencedirect.com/science/article/pii/S016781911730193X).